volcano-sh/volcano/docs/design/Network Topology Aware Scheduling.md

 **configuration:**

-* allow users to configure the network topology policy in job
+- allow users to configure the network topology policy in job

-* allow users to enable/disable the network-topology-aware plugin in scheduler configmap
+- allow users to enable/disable the network-topology-aware plugin in scheduler configmap

 **action:** allocate

+Phase1:
+Allocate resources for queue-\> Job \-\> Task.

+Phase2:
-Allocate resources for queue-\> hyperJob \-\> Job \-\> Task，
+Allocate resources for queue-\> hyperJob \-\> Job \-\> Task.

 **plugin:** NetworkTopology

-* AddJobGroupReadyFn: check whether hyperJob minavailable is met.
+- AddJobGroupReadyFn: check whether hyperJob minAvailable is met.(phase 2)

-* AddNodeGroupOrderFn: score for hyperNodes.(hard limit, binpack or spread strategy)
-* AddNodeOrderFn: score for nodes.(soft limit, closest tiers have higher score)
+- AddHyperNodeOrderFn: score for hyperNodes.(take effect in hard limit, closest tiers have higher score)

+- AddNodeOrderFn: score for nodes.(take effect in soft limit,take effect in )

 ### Webhook

-Add admission for job in file pkg/webhooks/admission/jobs/validate/admit\_job.go, this can be done by CRD definition.

-* job.spec.network-topologies.mode must in \[“soft”,”hard”\]
-* job.spec.network-topologies**.**highest-tier-allowed must be set when job.spec.network-topologies.mode==hard
+Add admission for hyperNode for two aspects validation

+- `ExactMatch` and `RegexMatch` in `HyperNode.Spec.Members.Selector` can not both empty and cannot be specified at the same time.

+- `Pattern` in `HyperNode.Spec.Members.Selector.RegexMatch` should be a valid regex expression in go format.

 ### Controller

 Phase1:

-Support unified interface to register hyperNode controllers by vendor.
+- Nothing to do, users need create hyperNode CRs according to the cluster's network topology.

 Phase2:

-Support hyperJob, create jobs when hyperJob is created.
+- Support hyperJob, create jobs when hyperJob is created.

+- Support update hyperNode.status, include node count, condition, etc.

 ### Effort and plan